YbiG-blog/TheMangoJellyProjectYash/README.md

 # Router

-A. <h2>details.js<h2>
+A. details.js<br>
-1. Post request - here the new data has created.
+1. Post request - here the new data has created.<br>
-2. Get request for All - gives to us all product details.
+2. Get request for All - gives to us all product details.<br>
-3. Get request for a particular product - gives to us the particular product details.
+3. Get request for a particular product - gives to us the particular product details.<br>
-4. Delete request - delete a particular product.
+4. Delete request - delete a particular product.<br>
-5. Updated request - update a particular product.
+5. Updated request - update a particular product.<br>

-B. <h2>filter.js<h2>
+B. filter.js<br>
-1. Get products, filter by brandName
+1. Get products, filter by brandName.<br>
-2. Get products, filter by productCategory
+2. Get products, filter by productCategory.<br>

 # Apis
 1. register  -